RAIK284/pointr/README.md

 `GET` **/api/user**

 **Required Params**
-* username - the username of the username you want to get information for
+* username - the username of the user to get information about

 **Sample Call**